spex-xray/spex-help/_sources/theory/response.rst.txt

    consistent.

 #.
 There are some redundant quantities in the OGIP format, like the
-   âareascalâ keyword.
+   ``areascal`` keyword.
 When the effective area should be scaled by a given factor, this can be done explicitly in the matrix.

 #.
 As was shown in this work, it is more efficient to do the grouping